Kazakhstan women's national handball team

 The Kazakhstan women's national handball team is the national handball team of Kazakhstan and takes part in international handball competitions.

-The team participated in the 2009 World Women's Handball Championship in China, finishing 22nd.
+The team's first world championship was at the 2007 World Women's Handball Championship in France, where they finished 18th.
+They also participated in the 2009 World Women's Handball Championship in China, finishing 22nd.
 At the 2011 World Women's Handball Championship in Brazil they finished 19th.

-They won the title at the 2010 Asian Women's Handball Championship.
+They won the title at the 2002 and 2010 Asian Women's Handball Championship.